1985 NCAA Division I men's soccer tournament

-The 1985 NCAA Division I Men's Soccer Tournament was the 26th organized men's college soccer tournament by the National Collegiate Athletic Association, to determine the top college soccer team in the United States.
+The 1985 NCAA Division I men's soccer tournament was the 27th annual tournament organized by the National Collegiate Athletic Association to determine the national champion of men's collegiate soccer among its Division I members in the United States.

-The UCLA Bruins won their first national title by defeating the American Eagles in the championship game, 1–0, after eight overtime periods.
-The final match was played on December 14, 1985, in Seattle, Washington, at the Kingdome for the second straight year.
+UCLA won their first national title, defeating American in the championship game, 1–0, after eight overtime periods.

-Early rounds
+The final match was played on December 14 at the Kingdome in Seattle, Washington.

+Qualifying

+No teams made their debut appearance in the NCAA Division I men's soccer tournament.

+Bracket

 Final

 This game is the longest game in NCAA soccer history, with the winning goal scored at 166 minutes and 5 seconds of playing time.
 After this game and the 1982 final both went to eight overtimes, the NCAA changed the rules for the 1986 season from unlimited 10-minute overtimes to a maximum of two 30-minute periods divided into halves.